kmamal/node-sdl/README.md

 It should work on Linux, Mac, and Windows.
 Prebuilt binaries are available for x64 architectures, arm-based Macs, and Raspberry Pi.

-#### Canvas, WebGL, and WebGPU
+#### Canvas2D, WebGL, and WebGPU

-One goal of this project is to allow using Canvas, WebGL, and WebGPU without a browser.
+One goal of this project is to allow using Canvas2D, WebGL, and WebGPU without a browser.
-You can use the [canvas](https://www.npmjs.com/package/canvas) package to render using the canvas API.
+You can use the [@napi-rs/canvas](https://www.npmjs.com/package/@napi-rs/canvas) package to render using the Canvas2D API.
 For WebGL you can use [@kmamal/gl](https://github.com/kmamal/headless-gl#readme) and for WebGPU you can use [@kmamal/gpu](https://github.com/kmamal/gpu#readme).
 Both WebGL and WebGPU support rendering directly to the window (without any intermediate buffer copying).
-Canvas still uses an intermediate buffer, but that might change in the future.
+Canvas2D still uses an intermediate buffer, but that might change in the future.

 ## Installation